An Exploration of Baroque Art, Architecture & Sculpture

 Church of St Catherine of the Rope-makers Baroque Architecture

-Next is the facade of Santa Sussana, which is remarkable for the charity of its organisation and is astonishing as it is richly covered by the plastic decor, making a theatrical play between the light and shade.
+Next is the facade of Santa Sussana, which is remarkable for the charity of its organization and is astonishing as it is richly covered by plastic decor, making a theatrical play between the light and shade.
 It has a few artistic principles from the High Renaissance, like the density of forms and motion in depth and height, replacing the static equilibrium.

 Santa Susanna, Rome Baroque Architecture